 Annual inspections are used to trigger maintenance operations such as sediment removal, spot revegetation and inlet stabilization.
 Several key maintenance inspection points are detailed in Table 3.5.
 Ideally, inspections should be conducted in the spring of each year.
-Example maintenance inspection checklists for Grass Channels can be accessed in Appendix C of Chapter 9 of the Virginia Stormwater Management Handbook (2010) or at the CWP website at:
+Example maintenance inspection checklists for Grass Channels can be accessed in Appendix C of Chapter 9 of the Virginia Stormwater Management Handbook (2010).